vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Thu Aug 24 01:54:07 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Fri Aug 25 01:56:15 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER